franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Make something to prevent notification showing if the notification is from the same contact in the displayed chat (if there is some displayed chat obviously)
 - **IMPORTANT** TEST THE BEHAVIOUR IN ALL THE CASES POSSIBLES IN THE NEW DISPLAY_CHAT LOGIC.
 - Fix bugs in reworked chat_display view:
-  - Check the cases were messages are not read or not displayed.
+  - Check the cases were messages are not read or not displayed (hint: has to do with views.py line 167).

 - ***OPTIMIZE***:
   - Rework the way to update the messages list *(receiver)*: